florintanasa/brgvos-installer/README.md

 The brgvos-installer installer is a spin of the [Void Linux installer](https://github.com/void-linux/void-mklive) to which have made some changes and added new features.

-Its main function is to install the BRGV-OS live system, located on the CD, as well as to install a minimal functional system (base system) of Void Linux together with kernel6.12.
+The main function is to install the BRGV-OS live system, located on the CD, as well as to install a minimal functional system (base system) of Void Linux together with kernel6.12.

 |                       Source menu                       |                      Source options menu                       |